Getting started with analysis

 - At their best, qualitative questions will let you tell a compelling story of what your respondents think.
 The best quantitative questions will produce numerical data that can be turned into compelling visualisations and subjected to detailed statistical analysis.

-- Ultimately, when reporting back on the results of a consultation, you are using the data collected to tell the story of what was asked and what was said.
+- Ultimately, when reporting back on the results of an activity, you are using the data collected to tell the story of what was asked and what was said.
 A mixture of stats to give clarity, and explanation to provide nuance often works well.

-There are a lot of things you can do to make sure you and your organisation are as well-equipped as possible to analyse consultation responses:
+There are a lot of things you can do to make sure you and your organisation are as well-equipped as possible to analyse your responses:

 Audit your existing capacity to analyse